ARCH - Residential Treatment

 Empowering youth to address their substance use and improve their mental health in a structured, therapeutic environment.

-The Adolescent Residential Center for Help (ARCH) treatment program is for adolescents aged 12-18 that are diagnosed with a substance use disorder and may also present with co-occurring mental health disorders.
+The Adolescent Residential Center for Help (ARCH) treatment program is for youth ages 12-18 who are diagnosed with a substance use disorder and may also present with co-occurring mental health disorders.

 ARCH offers: